Resume Tips

 1. Start with a clear and concise Statement

-Begin your resume with a succinct objective statement that focuses on the specific role or industry you are targeting.
-The objective statement should communicate your career goals and demonstrate how your hiring would benefit the employer.
+Begin your resume with an objective, concise and clear declaration that emphasizes the job or industry you’re targeting.
+Your statement should highlight your career goals and demonstrate how hiring you will benefit the employer.

 2. Tailor Your Resume for Each Job Application